 Brokers and agents split the commission, based on a standing agreement between the two, typically 30 to 50%.

-Note: There's another scenario where the buy-side commission is split even more.
-When a real estate agent refers their client to another real estate agent, which happens fairly often for out-of town-buyers, the referring agent is paid a referral fee, typically 25% of the buy-side commission.
+Note: There's another scenario where the buy-side commission is split even further.
+When a real estate agent refers their client to another real estate agent (typically in another market), the referring agent is paid a referral fee, typically 25% of the buy-side commission.

 Real Estate Agent Responsibilities